py415/clima-ios/README.md

 ### User Stories

 - [ ] User shall be able to check the live-weather data using the phones GPS.
-- [ ] User shall be able to query live-weather data based on the location that they search.
+- [X] User shall be able to query live-weather data based on the location that they entered.

 ## App Walkthrough